valancej/Anchore-Documentation/docs/install_kubernetes_helm.md

-# Installing Anchore Enterprise with Docker Compose
+# Installing Anchore Enterprise with Kubernetes & Helm

 ## Table of Contents